roncham/mws-restaurant-reviews/README.md

 ## Reviewer NOTE: MapBox api key needed

 The api key has been removed from the main.js and restaurant_info.js files for public viewing.
-You'll need to create a config.js file in the root folder with the following:
+You'll need to edit the config.js file in the root folder and add your mapbox key:

 ```
 let config = {
-  MY_KEY: '<Api key goes here>'
+  MY_KEY: 'ADD_MAPBOX_KEY_HERE'
 }
 ```